whare1/whare1.github.io/_posts/2025-01-28-Sauna-Writeup.md

 Unfortunately, we do not have any access to the SMB service as either an anonymous or guest user.
 Therefore, we proceed to enumerate the web server in search of information that might help us identify a potential attack vector.

-## Enumeration of the web service at port 80
+## Enumerating of the web service at port 80
 ---
 While enumerating the web server, we discovered potential employee names from the company.
 However, we are unsure of the naming convention used within the Active Directory.
 As a result, we have created our own custom wordlist and will test it to determine if any of the entries correspond to valid usernames.
 ![Usersweb](/assets/saune/usernames.png)